f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

       }
   }

-You may then view the current DNS configuration with the folowing API call:
+You may then view the current DNS configuration with the following API call:

 .. code-block:: bash